After an absence from the market for a little while, “Kaloam” cricket loam is now back and available to purchase.

 Boughton Loam dressings are guaranteed dry to enable easy spreading either by hand or through mechanical spreaders.

-Boughton Loams are sterilised to stop the importation of weed seeds and soil born fungi which can develop into fairy rings.
+Boughton Loams are sterilised to stop the importation of weed seeds and soil-borne fungi which can develop into fairy rings.

 Get in touch to discuss any requirements